rhammes/ngshop/README.md

 ## Exercise

 Finish this application.
-The main features
+The main features:

 - Displays all the dogs
 - Visitors can like any of the dogs listed